Who we are

 Who do we help?

-We provide support for offenders, ex-offenders and anyone who has come into contact with the criminal justice system and has found it to have an impact on their chances of employment.
-We have contact with potential clients and support staff in all the prisons across the women’s estate and selected men’s prisons around the country.
+We provide support for women who have been in prison, have come into contact with the criminal justice system which has had an impact on their chances of employment, as well as young women who are ‘at risk’ of offending.
+We have contact with potential clients and support staff in all the prisons across the women’s estate as well as hostels and mother/baby units in the Thames Valley.

 Each year more than 80,000 prisoners are released from prison but nearly two thirds of them will have re-offended within 2 years.
-We know that there are many factors contributing to this re-offending that include family, social, educational and work problems.
-One of the real tragedies from this re-offending is the loss of the ex-offenders’ potential contribution to society and the damage to their families and children.
+We know that there are many factors contributing to offending that include family, social, educational and work problems.
+One of the real tragedies is the loss of the individual’s potential contribution to society and the damage to their families and children.

 It is easy to understand why re-offending can occur as people often leave prison with no money, no car, no bank account, no job and no references.
 Startup hopes to help ex-offenders solve some of these problems by becoming self-employed, giving them a real chance of a fresh start.

-We treat ex-offenders as valued clients and to use our best endeavours to help them return to a positive and productive life where they will add value to society.
+We treat all the women we work with as valued Clients and use our best endeavours to help them return to a positive and productive life where they will add value to society.

 How we achieve this